 Why do otherwise sane people spend thousands to turn their homes into electric Christmas acid tests?
 Writer Todd Levin and photographer Lisa Whiteman visit Brooklyn’s Dyker Heights, home to one of America’s greatest décor bonanzas.

-Because album lists shouldn’t happen only once a year.
 There were thousands of albums released by thousands of artists in 2004, so it must be hard to determine which were the 10 greatest, right?
 No, not really.

 You’re a generous sort, but you don’t have much time (or cash).
 Ideas for gifts that won’t leave you paying off your credit cards through July.